peterclifton/miscscripts/README.md

 # miscscripts
-This is a collection of miscellaneous shell scripts.
+A collection of miscellaneous shell scripts.

 ## Contents